willemliu/PlanningPoker/README.md

 ## Compile
 In order to run __PlanningPoker__ you may want to compile it first.
-This is easily done by running `gulp` on the command-line in the /dev folder.
+This is easily done by running the following command on the command-line in the /dev folder.
 ```
-gulp
+gulp release
 ```
+That will build all the CSS and JS files and copy the necessary files to the /www folder.

 ## Fire it up!
 Start the project by running index.js with NodeJS like so: